 By Ruth Barringham

-I have a product that I sell called The 12 Month Writing Challenge, and now and again I get emails from people who are doing it, who tell me that it’s “too much” or “too hard” or “I didn't realise I’d have to work so hard.”
+I used to have a product that I sold called The 12 Month Writing Challenge, and I used to get emails from people who were doing it, who'd tell me that it’s “too much” or “too hard” or “I didn't realise I’d have to work so hard.”

 I just don’t get it.